 Android doesn't really have a birthday... and by that, I mean it has lots and lots of "birthdays," like a cheapskate trying to score free desserts at Applebees.
 You could count the day that Andy Rubin and his team started the original independent company, way back in 2003.
 You could count the day that the original 1.0 software was released.
 You could count the day that the HTC G1 (Dream) was released in 2008.
+But whichever way you slice it, the day that Google officially acquired both Android the company and Android the operating system was a big one, and it was exactly ten years ago today.
 Read More

 Update: Here's Andy Rubin's farewell letter to Android partners. (via The Verge)